 - Introduction to Mechanics

-To work as a remote sensing engineer, you typically need to:
+To work as a remote sensing technologist, you must:

 - have a high school diploma or GED;

-Many workers in this occupation have some kind of advanced degree.
-Master’s and PhD. programs in engineering, artificial intelligence, and computer science are all good preparation for this field.
+Most workers in this occupation have some kind of advanced degree.
+Master’s and Ph.D. programs in engineering, artificial intelligence, and computer science are all good preparation for this field.
 With advanced degrees, robotics engineers can work in labs as lead engineers on projects.
 They can also teach at universities.

 Consider participating in an internship with an engineering firm while you are in college.
 An internship offers you a chance to apply what you have learned in the classroom to a work situation.
 It also allows you to build skills and make contacts with people in the field.